 With the second album, ‘The Secret Of Association’ his status as a world star was confirmed.
 ‘Every Time You Go Away’ hit number one in America in the summer of 1985, (shortly after his appearance at the historic Live Aid) and in any other unconquered countries too.
 It was and still is his biggest worldwide hit.

 In 1987 he went to studios in Milan to record his third album ‘Between Two Fires’ and met the Italian singer Zucchero.
 They became good friends, to collaborate later.
-1987 was also the year of the birth of his first daughter Levi.

-In 1989 Paul appeared in The Nelson Mandela Tribute Concert and sang a song by Crowded House –‘Don’t Dream It’s Over’ – which his fans pushed him to record later for his 1991 Greatest Hits album.
+During this period Paul appeared in The Nelson Mandela Tribute Concert and sang a song by Crowded House –‘Don’t Dream It’s Over’ – which his fans pushed him to record later for his 1991 Greatest Hits album.

 In 1991 Paul recorded a duet with his friend Zucchero on the soon to be worldwide popular ‘Senza Una Donna’ which, along with the aforementioned ‘Don’t Dream It’s Over’ were featured on his Best Of album, ‘From Time To Time’.
 At this time also, Paul had moved the family to California to prepare songs for the next album.